 Leveraging big data for new product development

-Household name Olay transformed their 2016 downward trajectory, sinking through years of familiarity and staleness, by implementing digital strategies into their workflow and developing a deeper understanding of what their consumers were really looking for.
+Household name Olay transformed its 2016 downward trajectory, sinking through years of familiarity and staleness, by implementing digital strategies into its workflow and developing a deeper understanding of what its consumers were looking for.

 In association with Procter and Gamble, the brand launched Olay Skin Advisor, a web-based, data-collective tool meant to help people understand the right products for their skin.